-As part of the provincial Special Needs Strategy Project, Coordinated Service Planning (CSP) was introduced to support children and youth with disabilities and developmental needs and their families by a dedicated Service Planning Coordinator (SPC).
-The SPC connects children/youth and their families to multiple, cross-sectoral services they need as early as possible and monitors their needs and progress through a single CSP.
+As part of the provincial Special Needs Strategy Project, Coordinated Service Planning (CSP) was introduced to support kids and youth with disabilities and developmental needs and their families by a dedicated Service Planning Coordinator (SPC).
+The SPC connects kids/youth and their families to multiple, cross-sectoral services they need as early as possible and monitors their needs and progress through a single CSP.

 Prior to this partnership, there were no families on the CSP caseload who identified as Indigenous, now we support 50 families and growing!
-Roger supports children, youth and families who have a range of disabilities and developmental needs.
-Some of the children and youth he works with have developmental challenges (e.g., autism spectrum disorder), mental health challenges (e.g., anxiety disorder, oppositional defiance disorder, etc.) or physical needs (e.g., cerebral palsy).
-Roger works tirelessly to remove systemic barriers faced by Indigenous children, youth and their families, navigating a very complex system to ensure families receive equitable service and care they deserve.
+Roger supports kids, youth and families who have a range of disabilities and developmental needs.
+Some of the kids and youth he works with have developmental challenges (e.g., autism spectrum disorder), mental health challenges (e.g., anxiety disorder, oppositional defiance disorder, etc.) or physical needs (e.g., cerebral palsy).
+Roger works tirelessly to remove systemic barriers faced by Indigenous kids, youth and their families, navigating a very complex system to ensure families receive equitable service and care they deserve.

 Sign up for our email list to receive information about events, newsletters, resources and more.